benforshey/doingitwrong.dev/src/features/notes/the-pragmatic-programmer/ch-1.md

 The process of learning and staying current will expand your thinking, open new possibilities and ways of thinking.
 Philosophically, you're aiming for:

 - invest regularly: consistency is key
-- diversify: technical and non-technical skills, not just your day-to-day tech--be T-shaped
+- diversify: technical and non-technical skills, not just your day-to-day tech&mdash;be T-shaped
-- manage risk: go out on a limb--it may pay off, but have the stability that means that when a technology falls out of favor it doesn't end you
+- manage risk: go out on a limb&mdash;it may pay off, but have the stability that means that when a technology falls out of favor it doesn't end you
 - buy low, sell high: it's about adding value to you
-- review and rebalance: keep a sense of the field--what should you learn next?
+- review and rebalance: keep a sense of the field&mdash;what should you learn next?

 Some goals you could set (not exhaustive; not prescriptive):